komesergey/thread-socket-test/README.md

-### Example how to listen 20k socket ports and transfer all data to one queue
+### 1) Example how to listen 20k socket ports and transfer all data to one queue - files Main, Child
+### 2) Opposite to previous - stream data from one queue to 20k+ opened socket connections - files ReactiveMain, ReactiveChild

 ### Memory load
 ![alt text](https://raw.githubusercontent.com/komesergey/thread-socket-test/master/memory_load.png)